Rimbb/holidates/README.md

-# Holidates

-## Welcome on Holidates, my very first node.JS project !
+## Welcome on Holidates; my very first node.JS project !

 It's an easy to use npm package which allows you to get a public holidays list of a **given country** for a **given year**.